nis65/multiroom/README.md

 In order to connect your mobile to the raspi over bluetooth, you need `bluetoothctl`:

-On your mobile, start playing any audio (I discovered that when you don't play any music, the bluetooth-connection dies.
-Unclear whether this is a (power saving ) feature of the mobile or a bug somewhere.
+On your mobile, start playing any audio (I discovered that when you don't play any music, the bluetooth-connection dies after a few seconds.
+Unclear whether this is a (power saving ?) feature of the mobile or a bug somewhere.
 Don't panic, this is only an issue when you manually try to pair the device.).

 On your mobile, search for bluetooth devices, you should see `ìnfinity` (or whatever hostname you chose).
-The raspi should appear like any bluetooth loudspeaker (sometimes as a headset).
+The raspi should appear like any bluetooth speaker (sometimes as a headset).

 On the raspi, start `bluetoothctl` (a bluetooth agent)